 Context

 Cloud security at AWS is the highest priority.
 As an AWS customer, you will benefit from a data center and network architecture built to meet the requirements of the most security-sensitive organizations.
-The access to your AWS resources should be following always the least privilege.
-It will warrant a better integrity, confidentiality, and availability of your AWS resources and data/information.
+Access to your AWS resources should be following always the least privilege.
+It will warrant better integrity, confidentiality, and availability of your AWS resources and data/information.

 Amazon Web Services Cloud Compliance enables customers to understand the robust controls in place at AWS to maintain security and data protection in the cloud.
 As systems are built on top of AWS cloud infrastructure, compliance responsibilities will be shared.